New Zealand police charge Christchurch mosque attacker with terrorism | DW | 21.05.2019

 The man accused of gunning down 51 people at two mosques in Christchurch has been formally charged with terrorism.
-The charge carries a maximum penalty of life in prison.
+The charge is a first for New Zealand and carries a maximum penalty of life in prison.

 New Zealand police said Tuesday they had filed a terrorism charge against the Australian national accused of killing 51 worshippers in attacks on Christchurch mosques in March.